Burkina Faso: Foreign nationals killed in ambush | DW | 27.04.2021

 Security sources say an anti-poaching patrol accompanied by Western journalists was targeted by armed attackers.
 At least two Spanish journalists have been killed.

 The suspected victims included two Spanish citizens and an Irish national, along with a member of the Burkinabe armed forces.
-The three Europeans were reportedly working for a NGO dedicated to protecting the environment.
+The three Europeans were reportedly working for a nongovernmental organization dedicated to protecting the environment.

 The attack occurred during the daytime in the Fada N'Gourma-Pama area in eastern Burkina Faso.
 In addition to the NGO workers, the patrol group also consisted of soldiers, forest rangers and foreign journalists.